 How to win the penalty mind game

-The classic mind game of soccer penalty taking begins when the referee points to the spot.
-Anticipation, strong nerve, cool head, firm resolve - all these factors come into play in a brief but highly intense drama.
+The classic mind game of soccer penalty-taking begins when the referee points to the spot.
+Anticipation, a steady nerve, cool head, firm resolve - all these factors come into play in a short but highly intense drama.
 Will the keeper second-guess the striker?
 Will the kick fly high over the goal?
 Science has now come to the aid of goalies with research that may help them to stay calm.
 It seems that in the split second before the striker hits the ball, the orientation of his or her hips indicates which way the ball will fly.
 The results were presented at the second Asian Congress on Science and Football in Kuala Lumpur, Malaysia.

 Watch the hips

 Mark Williams, head of science and football at Liverpool John Moores University, explained: "If the taker's hips are square-on to the goalkeeper in a right-footed kicker, the penalty tends to go the right-hand side of the keeper.
 If his hips are more 'open', the kick tends to go the left."

 Williams & Burwitz (1993) investigated saving strategies by showing goalkeepers life-sized video footage of strikers before and during penalties.
 He stopped the film four times: 120 milliseconds before the kick; 40 milliseconds before; at the point of impact; and 40 milliseconds afterwards.
 Each time, he asked the keepers to predict the outcome.

 Semi-professionals were consistently better than unskilled amateurs at guessing which of four target spots in the goal the ball would hit.
 At 120 milliseconds before impact, half the semi-pros guessed correctly.
 The success rate rose to 62% 40 milliseconds before, and 82% at impact.
 At each stage, the amateurs lagged ten percentage points behind the semi-pros.